Adam Greenberg (baseball): Return to minors, Independent League (2006–2011)

 On February 23, 2009, Greenberg signed a minor league contract with the Cincinnati Reds and was invited to minor league spring training.

-He did not make the team in spring training, and played with the Independent League Bridgeport Bluefish.
+He did not make the team in spring training, and played again with Bridgeport.
 In an August 8, 2009, game, Jim Heuser's first pitch sailed behind Greenberg, who yelled out to Heuser.
 Greenberg was then drilled by a 2–2 pitch and went to charge the mound, but pulled back.
 Both benches cleared and there was a shove or two in the middle of the pack.
 He had 53 steals, the team's single season record.

 Greenberg finished the 2010 season with the Bluefish batting .258 in 105 games, with a team-high 75 walks.

 He played outfield for the Bluefish again in 2011, his fourth year with the team.
-He faced De Los Santos, who was pitching for the Long Island Ducks, the same pitcher who had hit him in the head in his sole Major League at bat, and this time he singled.
+He faced De los Santos, who was pitching for the Long Island Ducks, the same pitcher who had hit him in the head in his sole Major League at-bat, and this time he singled.
 Greenberg said: It was a big deal.
 As much as I might try to pretend it wasn't.
 It's been five and a half years, and to face him again in a game that meant something and get the result, to get a hit off him, it was a special moment. ...
 You have the what-if stuff, 'what if he threw that first pitch for a strike five and a half years ago?'
-Greenberg later went hitless in his seven remaining at bats against De Los Santos throughout the course of the season.
+Greenberg later went hitless in his seven remaining at-bats against De los Santos throughout the course of the season.
 He led the Bluefish in several categories in the 2011 season, including triples, walks and stolen bases.